coronalabs/corona-docs/markdown/plugin/ageRange/index.markdown

 ### Android Requirements

+#### Google Play Store Builds
 Ensure Google Play Services is up to date.
 The Age Signals API requires:
 - Google Play Store installed and enabled
 - Google Play Services 22.0.0 or later

+#### Amazon Appstore / Fire OS Builds
+The Age Range plugin supports Amazon’s GetUserAgeData API on Fire OS devices and any Android device running the Amazon Appstore.
+Requirements include:
+- Fire OS device or Android device with Amazon Appstore installed
+- Amazon Kids child profile for supervised age range data (otherwise age range may be unavailable)
+- For testing: install the Amazon App Tester or publish your app to the Amazon Appstore

 ## Sample Code
 ``````lua